-Under the leadership of Dr Ban Tsui, the University of Alberta Hospital has become one of the leading centers in the growing discipline of ultrasound based regional anesthesia.
+The University of Alberta Hospital is one of the leading centres in Canada in ultrasound-guided regional anesthesia.
 The Acute Pain Service group, an enthusiastic team of 10 anesthesiologists and 2 nurses, provide guidance and tuition in all aspects of Acute Pain Medicine, with an emphasis on ultrasound imaging for plexus and regional blockade.
 Many of our anesthesiologists teach, or have taught ultrasound imaging at national and international regional anesthesia workshops.

 We have a dedicated, three-bay, fully equipped and supported regional block area within the Operating Room Complex, where regional anesthesia modalities are initiated before surgery.
 We perform approximately 30-50 blocks per week; and manage postoperative pain in patients who have a perineural or epidural catheter, or a complex pain history.

 The Fellowship is structured with equal time allocated to Clinical and Fellowship components.

 The Clinical component incorporates duties expected of the anesthesia staff at the University Hospital: anesthesia delivery in the operative setting, provision of outpatient clinic consultations, teaching of medical students and residents, and participation in the general on-Call rota.
 The University of Alberta Hospital is the quaternary referral center for many disciplines in Western Canada, and fellows can expect to meet a diverse mix of challenging cases during their time with us.